jvanoosten/tidydataproject/README.md

 The train data is loaded into three data tables.

-- Load the subject_traing data table by reading subjext_train.txt.
+- Load the subject_train data table by reading subjext_train.txt.
 Set "subject" as the column name.
 - Load the activity_train data table by reading y_train.txt.
 Set "activity" as the column names.
 - Load the features_train data table that has all the feature variables with feature column names.